Community Tree Planting Grants

 Community Tree Planting Grants Webinar

-Join Met Council staff to learn about the 2025 Community Tree Planting Grant program.
-We will review program goals and priorities, scoring criteria, what makes a successful application, and answer questions.
-Register here.
+Council staff offered two webinars to share details about the 2025 Community Tree Planting Grant program.
+This included program goals and priorities, scoring criteria, what makes a successful application, and answering questions.
+While the presentations were the same, the Q&A at the end differed.

 How do I register?